Best practice guidance for organisations working with freelance journalists

 Editors should state, before commissioning the work, how additional work outside the original brief will be compensated, if it is required later.

-• Organisations should commit to train relevant staff on best practice interactions with freelancers and make them aware of these guidelines and the need to set transparent.
+Organisations should commit to train relevant staff on best practice interactions with freelancers and make them aware of these guidelines and the need to set transparent pitching guidelines for their desks.

 NOTES TO EDITORS